 A popular UK razor brand, Wilkinson Sword, leaves it up to the customer to decide what gender segment is most relevant to them: The brand asks people when they subscribe to select if they want to hear about razors for men, women, or both.

-Plus, their signup form conversions stayed strong when they added this question to their signup form and their segmented welcome series has a 39 percent conversion rate.
+Plus, their signup form conversions stayed strong when they added this question to their signup form and their segmented welcome series has a 39% conversion rate.

 Examples of email segmentations based on customer behavior

-If you have web tracking set up on your site, you can segment based on if a subscriber has been active Plus, if someone takes a particular action on your website — like adding something to their cart but not checking out — you can set up automated emails that trigger based on how people interact with your website.
+If you have web tracking set up on your site, you can segment based on if a subscriber has been active or not.
+If someone takes a particular action on your website — like adding something to their cart but not checking out — you can also set up automated emails that trigger based on how people interact with your website.